shubham-777/fabio-tests/README.md

 ### Part 1:
 - design and build database schema
 - implemented basic apis for crusd operations on continents, countries and cities tables.

+### Part 2:
+- app configurations can be define in environment
+- added celery_worker module to app with RabbitMQ for message broker and MySQL to store message in backend
+- converted continent api calls to celery task and a new route to get the task result
+- more will be added soon..